MetPX/sr3-examples/hpfx-upload/README.md

 * we have someone handy with linux command line.
 * we have a local linux server, with access to large data sets
-* we have a cluster (called gpsc), or data centre with a lot of storage.
+* we have a cluster (called hpfx), or data centre with a lot of storage.
 * ssh access between local and remote.
 * we want to upload data from the local linux server to the remote data centre.
 * the normal linux way to have a long running service is to run processes in